uc-cdis/gen3.org/content/resources/user/query-data.md

     * `quick_search: "sub-70080"` will return files with the substring "sub-70080" in the submitter_id.
     * `file_name: "sub-70080_T1w.nii.gz"` will return only files with that exact filename.
     * `submitter_id: "OpenNeuro-ds000030_sub-70080_T1w.nii_6ff0"` will return only the file with that exact submitter_id, which must be unique within a node.
-* The following example query can be pasted into the graphiQL interface at https://gen3.datacommons.io/query (be sure to click "Switch to Graph Model").
+* The following example query can be pasted into the GraphiQL interface at https://gen3.datacommons.io/query (be sure to click "Switch to Graph Model").
 Note that in this example, there are three individual "datanode" queries that are sent simultaneously and assigned labels ("match_file_name", "match_quick_search", and "match_submitter_id"):

 ```